Sujatha Ramdorai: Career

 Dr. Ramdorai initially worked in the areas of algebraic theory of quadratic forms and arithmetic geometry of elliptic curves.
-Together with Coates, Fukaya, Kato, and Venjakob she formulated a non-commutative version of the main conjecture of Iwasawa theory, on which much foundation of this important subject is based.
+Together with Coates, Fukaya, Kato, and Venjakob she formulated a non-commutative version of the main conjecture of Iwasawa theory, on which much of the foundation of this important subject is based.
 Iwasawa theory has its origins in the work of a great Japanese mathematician, Kenkichi Iwasawa.

 She holds an adjunct professorship position at Indian Institute of Science Education and Research, Pune.

 Working with her husband Srinivasan Ramdorai and Indian mathematics writer V.S.
 Sastry, Sujatha Ramdorai conceived of and partially funded the Ramanujan Math Park in Chittoor, Andhra Pradesh, which was inaugurated at the end of 2017.
 The park is dedicated to mathematics education and honors the great Indian mathematician Srinivasa Ramanujan (1887-1920).

 She is a member of the Scientific Committee of several international research agencies such as the Indo-French Centre for Promotion of Advanced Research, Banff International Research Station, International Centre for Pure and Applied Mathematics.
 She was a member of the National Knowledge Commission from 2007 to 2009.
 She is at present a member of the Prime Minister's Scientific Advisory Council from 2009 onwards and also a member of the National Innovation Council.
 She is also on the advisory board of Gonit Sora.